callassoftware/docker-snippets/README.md

 please see also our ready-to-use docker images on https://hub.docker.com/repository/docker/callassoftware/pdftoolbox-cli

 note: images tagged with _essential_ have been reduced by following the instructions from https://help.callassoftware.com/m/pdftoolbox/l/793898-file-components-and-their-use-in-pdftoolbox-sdk⁠

+note: Starting with v15-1-639, these images have manifests that include not only AMD64/Intel64, but also ARM64
 ```
 docker pull callassoftware/pdftoolbox-cli
 docker pull callassoftware/pdftoolbox-cli:v15-1-639